plukacs/lab-governance/README.md

 Accountabilities:
 - Following the client contract
 - Making minimum €25000 / month / 3.5 FTE
-- keeping contact and communicating with the client (first point of contact)
+- Keeping contact and communicating with the client (first point of contact)
-- handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
+- Handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
-- notifying sales if upsell or conflict resolution is needed
+- Notifying sales if upsell or conflict resolution is needed
--

 ### Element22 - David Judik
 Purpose:
+- Following the client contract
-- satisfied Merlin and William
+- Satisfied Merlin and William
+- Make 20k EUR / mo

 Accountabilities:
+- Keeping contact and communicating with the client (first point of contact)
+- Handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
+- Notifying sales if upsell or conflict resolution is needed

 Domains: